 We accept all major credit or debit cards are accepted like VISA, Mastercard and American Express.

-Logburners.co.uk uses Stripe to process all card payments using secure AES-256 encryption.
-You can find out more about Stripe by clicking on the links.
+Logburners.co.uk uses Stripe, Paypal & Klarna to process all card payments using secure AES-256 encryption.